lipsia-fmri/lipsia/docs/stats/vlisa_2ndlevel.rst

 an integer ID (>=1) that represents the group to which the image belongs.
 Images within the same group are assumed to be exchangeable.
 This file corresponds to the file ".grp" of FSL-Glm.
 If no group file is specified then it is assumed that no exchangeability constraints exist.

+Optionally, nuisance regressors can be supplied in a separate txt-file using the option '-nuisance'.
+Each column in this file corresponds to one regressor.
+The number of rows must match the number of input images (scans).
+The nuisance regressors are exempt from random permutations, and they are not included in the contrast vector.
+By default, the mean of each regressor is subtracted ('-demean true').

 The parameter '-contrast' is used to specify the contrast vector.
 The length of the contrast vector must match the number of columns of the design file.